Hello, I’m Angus Olsen and welcome to idrawchildhoodcancer.com

-Jane began to improve and was released from ICU.
-However cancer therapy continued to be a challenge.
-It was at this time the I draw childhood cancer Facebook page was created.
-Angus drew and shared the images on Facebook as a way of communicating the things about cancer there are no words for, a diary of images to share with friends.
+I have a history of working artistically including a short time with Walt Disney Television Animation.
+While living in hospital with Jane I began to draw what it felt like and the Facebook page (I draw childhood cancer) was created.
+I drew and shared the images on Facebook as a way of communicating the things about cancer there are no words for, a diary of images to share with friends and family.